pyngrok is a Python wrapper for ngrok that manages its own binary, making ngrok available via a convenient Python API and the command line.

 # Open a named tunnel from the config file

-The connect method takes kwargs as well, which allows us to pass additional properties that are supported by ngrok.
+The connect method takes kwargs as well, which allows you to pass additional tunnel configurations that are supported by ngrok (or the name of a tunnel defined in ngrok's config file), as documented here.

-This package puts the default ngrok binary on our path, so all features of ngrok are available on the command line.
+This package puts the default ngrok binary on your path, so all features of ngrok are available on the command line.

 ngrok http 80